NHL Seattle now targeting late summer 2021 reopening for renovated KeyArena

 “We early on had some aspirations, but there’s no question the supply lines and other challenges have brought some delay,” Leiweke said.
 “But I am so appreciative of the men and women who strap it on every day — including a face mask — and come here and build this.
 And they’re building it with great pride.”

-The newly envisioned time frame means the WNBA’s Seattle Storm will have to play at least part of the 2021 season in temporary facilities, as they have been doing since last year.
-Leiweke said the team has remained in close contact with the Storm and kept them updated on the shifting timeline.
+The newly envisioned time frame means the WNBA’s Seattle Storm will have to play at least part of the 2021 season in temporary facilities, as it has been doing since last year.
+Leiweke said the team has remained in close contact with the Storm and kept it updated on the shifting timeline.

 NHL Seattle won’t need the venue until its on-ice debut in October of next year, and Leiweke said he doesn’t foresee issues there.